andxz/pokemon_app/README.md

 <p>

-This is an Pokemon App made in that fetches it's information trough 2 API-fetches from the site     <a href="https://pokeapi.co/" target="_blank" >PokeApi</a>.
-The User can select from the Orignal 151 Pokemon trough a list and there choose a Pokemon which displays it's stats when clicked. </p>
+This is an Pokemon App that fetches it's information trough 2 API-fetches from the site     <a href="https://pokeapi.co/" target="_blank" >PokéApi</a>.
+The User can select from the Original 151 Pokémon trough a list and there choose a Pokémon which displays it's stats when clicked. </p>

 <p>
 The Pokemon App is made by:
 <ul>
-<li>HTML.</li>
+<li>HTML</li>
 <li>CSS</li>
 <li>JAVASCRIPT</li>
 <li>JSON, API calls made by using fetch()</li>